-^{} If the borrower receives a gift from a relative or domestic partner who has lived with the borrower for the previous 12 months, or from a fiancé or fiancée, the gift is considered the borrower's own funds and may be used to satisfy the borrower contribution requirement as loan as both parties will occupy the subject property as their primary residence.
+^{} When a gift from an acceptable donor, who has lived with the borrower for the previous 12 months, is being pooled with the borrower's funds for the down payment, the gift is considered the borrower's own funds and may be used to satisfy the borrower contribution requirement as long as both parties will continue to occupy the subject property as their primary residence.
 A certification, signed by the donor, confirming they have lived with the borrower for the prior 12 months and will occupy the subject property is required.
 Additionally, documentation that confirms the history of shared residency (e.g. driver's license, bill, etc.) must be provided (donor/borrower address must match)

-- Gift funds are not allowed on investment transactions. - Gift funds may be provided by any of the following: - A relative, defined as the borrower's spouse, child, or other dependent, or by another individual related to the borrower by blood marriage, adoption or legal guardianship, or - A fiancé or fiancée, or domestic partner, or - An unrelated friend of the borrower, defined as: - A former relative of the borrower, or - A relative of the borrower's domestic partner, or - A godparent of the borrower
+- Gift funds are not allowed on investment transactions. - Gift funds/gift of equity acceptable donors are as follows: - A relative, defined as the borrower's spouse, child, or other dependent, or by any other individual related to the borrower by blood marriage, adoption or legal guardianship, or - A non-relative that shares a familial relationship with the borrower is defined as a domestic partner (or relative of the domestic partner), an individual engaged to marry the borrower, former relative, or godparent.